 This describes the methods used for the design of the hardware and software part, the main part of the hardware is the DHT22, TS2651 sensor and how it interfaces with the microcontroller, display unit, the methodology consideration and specification of the weather reporting system were recorded.
-It is programmed using proteus to be precise.
-The microcontroller is program to receive signal from the sensors used once activated.
+It is programmed using proteus software.
+The microcontroller is programmed to receive signal from the sensors used once activated.